BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The famous El Tovar Dining Room is a once-in-a-lifetime dining experience where guests dine at tables covered in linen tablecloths while overlooking the canyon through the expansive windows of the lodge.

 Serving breakfast, lunch, and dinner, guests dine on locally sourced food deliciously prepared.
 Reservations are required for lunch and dinner but breakfast is available for walk-ins.
-El Tovar also has a lounge.
+El Tovar also has a lounge and a nice outdoor sitting area.

 Our breakfast at the elegant El Tovar